 - Launch Disk Drill.
 You will be presented with a list of drives currently connected to your Mac.

-- Choose the one you want to recover, select All recovery methods and click on Search for lost data.
+- Choose the one you want to recover and click on Search for lost data.

 - Check the box for each file or folder you want to recover, then just click Recover, and select the location where you want to save your recovered data.
 The only important consideration here is to use a separate drive for saving your recovered data.